juanescorreap/holbertonschool-low_level_programming/0x09-static_libraries/README.md

 It's purpose is to help the student understand:

-What is a static library, how does it work, how to create one, and how to use it
+What is a static library, how does it work, how to create one, and how to use it<br />
-Basic usage of ar, ranlib, nm
+Basic usage of ar, ranlib, nm<br />